akleroy/phangs_imaging_scripts/README.md

 Then exit CASA and

 4. Initialize a python environment with scipy, numpy, astropy, and spectral-cube installed.
-5. Run a script that initializes a `keyHandler` again pointed at your key directory, then use this keyHandler to initialize a derived poduct handler.
+5. Run a script that initializes a `keyHandler` again pointed at your key directory, then use this keyHandler to initialize a derived product handler.
 6. Run the main loop for the derived product handler.

 these two scripts are the ones listed above.
 They are heavily annotated and should provide a good starting point.

 ### CONTENTS OF THE PIPELINE IN MORE DETAIL

-**Architecture** The pipeline is organized and run by a series of "handler" objects.
+**Architecture**: The pipeline is organized and run by a series of "handler" objects.
 These handlers organize the list of targets, array configurations, spectral products, and derived moments and execute loops.